 Many companies are now facing the need to integrate their learning content with a variety of other systems, ultimately creating a digital learning ecosystem.
-For example, ?a recent case study of software company Benefitfocus, showed that this year, they have had to integrate their learning content with their employee LMS, a public-facing website, their CRM system, intranet site(s), and several branded client portals.
+For example, recent case study of software company Benefitfocus, showed that this year, they have had to integrate their learning content with their employee LMS, a public-facing website, their CRM system, intranet site(s), and several branded client portals.
 The types of learning content being delivered from any combination of these systems include classroom training, eLearning, technical documentation and performance support.
 The world of corporate learning is no longer isolated or limited to engagement via the corporate LMS.

 The ultimate goal in building a digital learning ecosystem is to put learning directly into the path of your learners, wherever they are.
 The first step is to take a step back and examine all of the places that your learning content needs to be.
 Start with an audience analysis.
 Who are you learners?
 What do they need and from where will they access your content?
 How much of the content is repeated in multiple systems and for various audiences?
 What are the formats (or modalities) required?
 Any content that is required for multiple audiences, locations and formats it is a prime candidate supporting bite-sized, reusable design of content.